 - Rising oil prices: Suddenly traditional energy sources are so much more expensive.
-In the past AD was a much more expensive energy source, and to be honest it remains so when all capital spend up-front is considered, unless governments provide financial incentives, but even in nations where incentives are absent the gap is narrowing toward mainstream take-up of AD.
+In the past AD was a much more expensive energy source, and to be honest it remains so when all capital spend up-front is considered, unless governments provide financial incentives.
+But, even in nations where incentives are absent the gap is narrowing toward mainstream take-up of AD.

 8 Main Source Materials for Anaerobic Digestion (Temperate Climates)

-- Catering waste from private households
+- Food/ catering waste from private households

-- Food residues
+- Food residues from food processing

 - Restaurant and canteen residues